-Once complete, the dentist will place a temporary filling in the tooth until the crown can be applied.
-At the second appoint, the temporary filling is removed, and a crown is cemented onto the tooth.
+Once complete, your Calgary dentist will place a temporary filling in the tooth until the crown can be applied.
+At the second appointment, the temporary filling is removed, and a crown is cemented onto the tooth.

-Risks and Considerations Associated with Root Canal Therapy
+Risks and Considerations Associated with Root Canal Treatment

 In rare cases, a canal can be missed during the procedure and the inflammation or infection will continue.
 In this case, the dentist will need to go in and once again clean out the pulp and root canals.
 Small cracks in the root of a tooth can be missed by the dentist and, when this occurs, bacteria can get back into the area of the tooth, resulting in the need for additional treatment.